hardBSDk/awesome-alternatives/README.md

 **If you like this list consider to give a star on the repository, it will help more people to replace non-free programs or discover better programs**

+## What is the difference between alternative and replacement?

+A replacement aims to implement all features of some program or operating system, it can be on the same way or a different way.

+While an alternative is a program that can implement some features of some program, but in a different way and not all features.

+Thus keep this in mind to avoid direct comparisons (1:1).

 ## Approval Criteria

 - The program or game must be usable